Harshita06Gaur/terramind_IBM/README.md

 TerraMind can perform any-to-any generation based on varying combinations of inputs.
 You can test the generation capabilities with this notebook: [terramind_any_to_any_generation.ipynb](notebooks%2Fterramind_any_to_any_generation.ipynb).

-If you are only interested in generating a single modality from another one, [terramind_generation.ipynb](notebooks%2Fterramind_generation.ipynb) provides a simplified version of the generation code.
+If you are only interested in generating a single modality from another one, [terramind_generation.ipynb](notebooks%2Fterramind_generation.ipynb) ([Open in Colab](https://colab.research.google.com/github/IBM/terramind/blob/main/notebooks/terramind_generation.ipynb)) provides a simplified version of the generation code.
 We provide some examples images from the TerraMesh validation split in [examples/](examples).

-For larger tiles, you can used the tiled inference provided by TerraTorch which we demonstrate in [large_tile_generation.ipynb](notebooks%2Flarge_tile_generation.ipynb).
+For larger tiles, you can used the tiled inference provided by TerraTorch which we demonstrate in [large_tile_generation.ipynb](notebooks%2Flarge_tile_generation.ipynb) ([Open in Colab](https://colab.research.google.com/github/IBM/terramind/blob/main/notebooks/large_tile_generation.ipynb)).

 ## Tokenizer